xcube-dev/xcube/docs/source/storeconv.md

 allowed arguments to `open_data` for each dataset supported by the `DataOpener` or `DataStore`.
 The description is provided as a `JsonObjectSchema` object corresponding to a [JSON Schema](https://json-schema.org/).
-The intention is that this description should be detailed enough to allow the automatic construction of a user interface for accessing the available datasets.
+The intention is that this description should be full and detailed enough to allow the automatic construction of a user interface for access to the available datasets.
 Note that, under this system:

   1. Every dataset provided by an opener can support a different set of open parameters.